Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Fragrance Allergens

 What are fragrance allergens?
 Do they need to be included in the ingredient declaration for a cosmetic product?
-(Answer: Yes, in some countries, but not in the US or Canada… not quite yet.)
+(Answer: Yes, in most countries, but not in the US … yet.)

 Fragrance Allergens